rixo/rollup-plugin-svelte-hmr/README.md

 When the `hot` option is set to `false`, the plugin will do nothing.
 This is useful for production builds.
 That's the only option for now.

+You'll probably also need further adaptations to make your project compatible with Nollup.
+See the example in this repository for reference.
+See [this commit](https://github.com/rixo/rollup-plugin-svelte-hmr/commit/8f996342a1553ca787698c99a4737bc118f8ddf6) in particular, that makes all the changes needed to add HMR to the official Svelte template.

 Then run it:

 ~~~